Carlscc/Fifa-data-visualisation/README.md

 Utilised: Jupyter Notebook, Kaggle, Pandas, Seaborn (matplotlib) & Bokeh.

-Imported Fifa 2019 dataset from Kaggle, using the Panda library to maniplulate the data.
+Imported Fifa 2019 dataset from Kaggle, using the Pandas library to maniplulate the data.

 1. Import dataset